Sairyss/domain-driven-hexagon/README.md

 - Aggregates help to simplify the domain model by gathering multiple domain objects under a single abstraction.
 - Aggregates should not be influenced by data model.
 Associations between domain objects are not the same as database relationships.
+- Aggregate root is just an entity that contains other entities/value objects and all logic to operate them.
 - Aggregate root is a gateway to entire aggregate.
 Any references from outside the aggregate should **only** go to the aggregate root.
+- Saving an aggregate must be a [transactional operation](https://en.wikipedia.org/wiki/Database_transaction).
+Either everything gets saved or nothing.

 Example files: // TODO